The Holyscapes Projectis creating Interactive Workshops

 As a Collaborator, you want to help make the Holscapes Project a force for good in the world.
 If you become a Collaborator you will get a free Holyscapes print of your choice on wood, metal or paper.
 You will get an Instagram Shout, AND 25% discounts on ALL future workshops while you are a patron.
 THANK YOU!

-I have always been fascinated by places set apart: churches, temples, synagogues, cathedrals, historic sites, national parks, rivers, oceans, and particularly, forests.
-Place and space have a profound impact on how we feel, what we believe, and even our ethics.
+I have always been fascinated by places set apart: Churches, temples, synagogues, cathedrals, historic sites, national parks, rivers, oceans, and particularly, forests.
+Place and space have a profound impact on how we feel, what we believe, and our personal ethics.
 Against any kind of dualism between spirit and matter, I have always felt that the interior is intimately connected to the exterior, like a kind of oscillating spectrum.
-Jesuit poet Gerard Manley Hopkins coined the term 'Inscape', similar to my own 'Holyscape', as a description for the Holy fingerprint that each creature brings into the world, its uniqueness or as Franciscan scholastic theologian John Duns Scotus called it, Haecceity (Hek-see-a-dee), or Thisness.
+Jesuit poet Gerard Manley Hopkins coined the term Inscape, similar to my own word Holyscape, as a kind of Holy fingerprint that each creature brings into the world, its uniqueness.
+Or as Franciscan scholastic theologian John Duns Scotus called it, a beings Haecceity (Hek-see-a-dee).

-In addition to humbly asking for your generous support for my photography and blogging efforts, I am excited to announce that I will also be preparing a series of what I am calling 'Holyscaping Workshops'.
-These Interactive Online Workshops will be both academically rigorous and participatory.
+In addition to humbly asking for your generous support of my photography and blogging, I am excited to announce that I will also be preparing a series of interactive online workshops.
+I hope to explore topics related to my writing, academic expertise and artistic expression.
+Topics may include:

-- Holyscapes: Mapping Your Personal Spiritual Ecology (June 2019)
+- Holyscapes: Mapping Your Personal Spiritual Ecology (On Udemy.com now!)

 - Sacred Groves: Developing a Spirituality of Trees and Forests (June 2020)